danielalam/danielalam.github.io/_posts/2014-01-01-example-content.md

 ---
 layout: post
 title: Example content
+date:   2014-12-31 15:51:27
+categories: jekyll update
 ---

+Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
+It's based on [Poole](http://getpoole.com), the Jekyll butler.
 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.
 </div>